Top Real Estate Agents in Ridge, New York

 Why People Move to Ridge

-Exceptionally high homeownership rate of over 88%, fostering a stable, invested community.
+Exceptionally high homeownership rate of 88% fosters a stable, invested, and neighborly community.

-Strong financial fundamentals with a high median household income and manageable housing cost ratios.
+Strong financial health with a median household income that comfortably supports the local median home price and rent.

 Index of 1 Ridge Neighborhoods Served